What Is Tokenization?

 Tokenization Explained

-When a customer makes a payment, their card number (known as the PAN or Primary Account Number) is highly sensitive.
-If that number is stolen, it can be used for fraud.
-Tokenization solves this problem by swapping the real card number for a substitute value — a token — at the earliest possible point in the payment process.
+When a customer makes a payment, their card number -- known as the PAN or Primary Account Number -- is one of the most sensitive pieces of data in the transaction.
+If that number is stolen, it can be used for fraudulent purchases.
+Tokenization solves this problem by swapping the real card number for a substitute value, called a token, at the earliest possible point in the payment process.

-The token looks like a random string of characters and has no mathematical relationship to the original card number.
-Only the tokenization system (typically operated by a payment gateway or processor) can map the token back to the real card data, and that mapping is stored in a highly secure vault.
+The token looks like a random string of characters.
+It has no mathematical relationship to the original card number, which means that even if someone intercepts or steals the token, they cannot reverse-engineer the real card details from it.
+Only the tokenization system -- usually operated by a payment processor or token service provider -- can map the token back to the original card number, and it does so within a highly secure, tightly controlled environment.

 Tokenization vs Encryption